 If you’ve just missed out on the grades you need or feel strongly that your grades do not fairly reflect your ability, then a re-mark is something to consider.
 Your school will have to make the request for you, so speak to them as soon as you’ve decided this is the route you want to take.
 Remember, a re-mark could mean you end up with the same or a lower grade.
 If your university place depends on the outcome of your re-mark, make sure you let the admissions officer or UCAS know your papers are being looked at again.

 What happens if I resit?

 If you have your heart set on one particular course but your grades aren’t good enough, you could always resit your exams.
 Just make sure you’re confident you can improve your grades second time around.
-For GCSE English, English Language or Maths, resits can be done in November, and you’ll have to resit all written exams.
-For other GCSE subjects, you’ll have to wait until next summer, and also resit all written exams.
+For GCSE English, English Language or Maths, resits are usually done around November, and you’ll have to resit all written exams.
+For other GCSE subjects, you’ll have to wait until the following summer, and also resit all written exams.
 AS/A-level re-sits take place the following summer.

 What happens during Clearing?

 UCAS Clearing enables universities to fill any spaces they have left, and applicants without offers to secure a place at university.
 Every year, thousands of students – typically around 10% – find a place this way.
 Once you have your results, you can apply to any course that has vacancies (it doesn’t need to be the same subject as your original UCAS application).
 You can find vacancies on university websites, the UCAS website and The Daily Telegraph (in print, on the website and via their Clearing app) from A-level results day onwards.

 How can I stay positive if I’ve messed up?

 Take a breath.
 It’s only a big deal if you let it become one.

 Don’t suffer alone.
 Talk to your closest friends and ask for support from your family.
 These people love you no matter what that slip of paper says.
 Your results don’t define you; they don’t make you any less of a person.
 Let your loved ones remind you just how awesome you are.